Baby Don't Forget My Number

 "Baby Don't Forget My Number" is a song by German dance-pop group Milli Vanilli.
 The track was released in December 1988 as the second single from their debut album, All or Nothing (1988), as well as its American counterpart, Girl You Know It's True (1989).
 It became the first of their three number-one hits on the US Billboard Hot 100 chart in 1989, earning a gold certification from the Recording Industry Association of America (RIAA).
 Worldwide, the single reached the top 10 in seven other countries and was certified gold in Australia, where it charted for 36 weeks.

+Music video

+In the music video, Rob Pilatus meets a woman and gets her phone number.
+Later that day, as he is preparing to call her, Fab Morvan enters the apartment, and a slight breeze blows the sheet of paper with the phone number out the window.
+The paper is caught under the shoe of a man who enters a taxicab, leading the duo on a bicycle chase across London.
+Just as the taxicab drops the man off, the duo stops the man, but the paper is gone.
+Then the duo realize they are in front of the woman's home.